 Landsnet´s tariff for power-intensive users is in USD, while other items are in ISK.

-Landsnet is permitted to offer a discount for transmission services resulting in the more efficient utilisation of the transmission system, such as curtailable electricity.
+Landsnet is permitted to offer a discount to utility companies for transmission services resulting in the more efficient utilisation of the transmission system, such as curtailable electricity.
 This applies, for example, to the delivery and transmission of voltages higher than 66 kW.
 Landsnet can make curtailments to curtailable electricity, without providing compensation, if operational disruptions occur in the system.

 Domestic electricity bills